lslumass/HyresBuilder/README.md

 ## Basic usage:
 This package builds HyRes peptide structure from sequence.
+### for a single sequence:
+Take tdp_43 as an example, to create HyRes tdp_43, one can just run:
+'''
+python simple_example.py tdp_43.seq tdp_43_hyres.pdb
+'''
 Please see the [examples](examples) for details.
 To obtain psf file and further run simulation on OpenMM, please follow these [instructions](https://github.com/wayuer19/HyRes_GPU).
 >[!NOTE]
 >After obtaining the pdb files, the initial structures need to be relaxed to get more reasonable state.